Skip to content

 The latest manual for configuring iOS testing is available in the knowledge base.

-Since Rapise runs on Windows computers (PC) and iOS devices (both real and simulated) can only be tested on an Apple Macintosh (Mac) computer, it is necessary that you install Appium and Apple Xcode onto the Mac and connect to Appium over the network from Rapise running on your PC.
+Since Rapise runs on Windows computers (PCs) and iOS devices (both real and simulated) can only be tested on an Apple Macintosh (Mac) computer, you need to install Appium and Apple Xcode onto the Mac and connect to Appium over the network from Rapise running on your PC.

-The first thing you need to do is install Xcode from the Apple Mac app store.
-Make sure you include the iOS SDK, and also the iOS Simulator if you intend to test simulated iOS devices.
+The first thing you need to do is install Xcode from the Apple Mac App Store.
+Make sure you include the iOS SDK and the iOS Simulator if you intend to test on simulated iOS devices.

-(Please refer to the Apple tutorial if you are writing your first iOS application and need an introduction into how to develop for iOS).
+(Please refer to the Apple tutorial if you are writing your first iOS application and need an introduction to developing for iOS).

-Sample iOS application is hosted in AUTiOS Repository.
+The sample iOS application is hosted in the AUTiOS Repository.

 Launch Xcode on the Mac and check out the application from the repository:

-Before you can actually build and deploy this project, you will need to register for an Apple ID and setup an Apple Developer account.
-You should check with your company to see if they have already joined the Apple iOS Developer Program, if not, you will need to join yourself and become a member.
+Before you can build and deploy this project, you will need to register for an Apple ID and set up an Apple Developer account.
+You should check with your company to see if they have already joined the Apple iOS Developer Program; if not, you will need to join and become a member.
 You can learn more about this at the Apple developer website.

-Assuming that either you or your company already has signed up for the iOS Developer Program, you will need to ask the administrator of your account (it might be you) to send an invitation to you if you are not already a member.
+Assuming that either you or your company has already signed up for the iOS Developer Program, you will need to ask the administrator of your account (it might be you) to send you an invitation if you are not already a member.
 The link for accepting such an invitation is typically:

-Meanwhile, back in Xcode Use the ‘Add an Account…’ to login with your Apple ID:
+Meanwhile, back in Xcode, use the ‘Add an Account…’ option to log in with your Apple ID:

 Now that you have signed into Xcode using your developer account, you can select a simulated device and run the project on it:

-Assuming that this is successful, you will see the AUTiOS running in the iOS Simulator:
+Assuming that this is successful, you will see AUTiOS running in the iOS Simulator:

-If you are only going to use Simulated devices (not recommended) then you can skip the next section and just continue with setting up Appium, as described in the main Mobile Testing topic.
+If you are only going to use simulated devices (not recommended), then you can skip the next section and continue with setting up Appium, as described in the main Mobile Testing topic.

 Choose Certificates, Identifiers & Profiles: